Delaware Bay: History

 Conflicting crown grants were made to the James, Duke of York and William Penn on the west bank of the bay and river.
 Settlement grew rapidly, leading Philadelphia, upriver on the Delaware, to become the largest city in North America in the 18th century.
 Penn viewed access to Delaware Bay as being so critical to Pennsylvania's survival that he engaged in an eighty-year long legal boundary dispute with the Calvert family to secure it.
 During the French and Indian War the dissemination of Joshua Fisher's original publication of the "Chart of Delaware Bay" was restricted by the authorities as its accuracy might advantage an enemy approach.
 In 1782 during the American Revolutionary War, Continental Navy Lieutenant Joshua Barney fought with a British squadron within the bay.
 Barney's force of three sloops defeated a Royal Navy frigate, a sloop-of-war and a Loyalist privateer.

 The strategic importance of the bay was noticed by the Marquis de Lafayette during the American Revolutionary War, who proposed the use of Pea Patch Island at the head of the bay for a defensive fortification to protect the important ports Philadelphia and New Castle, Delaware.
 Fort Delaware was later constructed on Pea Patch Island.
 During the American Civil War it was used as a Union prison camp.

 In 1855, the United States government systematically undertook the formation of a 26 ft channel 600 ft wide from Philadelphia to deep water in Delaware Bay.
 The Rivers and Harbors Act of 1899 provided for a 30 ft channel 600 ft wide from Philadelphia to the deep water of the bay.
 Other names for the bay have been "South Bay" and "Zuyt Baye".

-Today
+21st century

 The bay is one of the most important navigational channels in the United States; it is the second busiest waterway after the Mississippi River.
 Its lower course forms part of the Intracoastal Waterway.
 The need for direct navigation around the two capes into the ocean is circumvented by the Cape May Canal and the Lewes and Rehoboth Canal at the north and south capes respectively.
-The upper bay is connected directly to the north end of Chesapeake Bay by the Chesapeake and Delaware Canal.
+The upper bay is connected directly to the north end of Chesapeake Bay by the Chesapeake & Delaware Canal.

 The U.S Coast Guard sector for Delaware Bay was established in 2005, and has 570 active personnel, and 195 reservists.